What are the mental health effects of COVID-19 on families?

-Located just 60 miles south of D.C. with a population of 111,531 and a poverty rate of 8 percent, relationship building is vital to the St. Mary’s County community.
+Located just 60 miles south of D.C., with a population of 111,531 and a poverty rate of 8%, relationship building is vital to the St. Mary’s County community.

 “Building relationships is at the center of everything we collectively do,” said Dr. Murray Hall.

-Several years ago, teachers recognized a need to improve the social and emotional skills of their students, and the St. Mary’s County Head Start programs invited a consultant to conduct the CD training.
-Dr. Hall used some state funding from the Ready for Kindergarten grant to offer prek and kindergarten teachers more training.
-She had expanded school training using other funding sources, and the school system had offered more free workshops to families.
+Several years ago, teachers recognized a need to improve their students’ social and emotional skills.
+The St. Mary’s County Head Start programs invited a consultant to conduct the CD training.
+Dr. Hall used some state funding from the Ready for Kindergarten grant to offer PreK and kindergarten teachers more training.
+She had expanded school training using other funding sources, and the school system offered more free workshops to families.
 Available in English and Spanish, the process included recognizing the adults first and children second while focusing on self-regulation skills.

 “As the adult is self-regulated, the child calms and regulates,” said Dr. Hall.

-The workshops had inspired partners such as St. Mary County’s Health Department, the local Early Childhood Advisory Council, Early Childhood Action Center, Promise Resource Center, and other key stakeholders to join the integrated self-regulation training.
-Over 600 families and educators had participated.
+The workshops inspired partners such as St. Mary County’s Health Department, the local Early Childhood Advisory Council, Early Childhood Action Center, Promise Resource Center and other key stakeholders to join the integrated self-regulation training.
+Over 600 families and educators participated.
 Word had quickly spread across St. Mary’s County, which prompted Dr. Hall to offer the CD training to other early childhood programs and elementary grades.
-The next round of workshops included nearly 500 Judy Center Early Learning Hubs, PreK, K-3, upper elementary teachers, para-professionals, administrators, and other system-wide staff.
+The next round of workshops included nearly 500 Judy Center Early Learning Hubs, PreK, K-3, upper elementary teachers, para-professionals, administrators and other system-wide staff.

 “Even the bus drivers wanted to participate,” said Dr. Hall.
-“Ultimately, we received 2,714 evaluation opportunities from educators and families with 93 percent rated at four or five.”
+“Ultimately, we received 2,714 evaluation opportunities from educators and families with 93% rated at four or five.”

 Pandemic CD Training

-By 2020, St. Mary’s County officials found that the CD training effectively drove social and emotional learning, increased literacy skills, and promoted family engagement.
-Partners continued to pour in with funding opportunities related to CD training.
+By 2020, St. Mary’s County officials found that the CD training effectively drove social and emotional learning, increased literacy skills and promoted family engagement.
+Partners continued to pour in with funding opportunities related to the CD training.

-By February 2020, the local newspaper had noticed the CD training and published a full-page spread that highlighted how the parent “workshops explore ways to connect more effectively with their children.”
+By February 2020, the local newspaper had noticed the CD training.
+It published a full-page spread highlighting how the parent “workshops explore ways to connect more effectively with their children.”
 When the pandemic spread in March 2020, the Department of Equity, Engagement and Early Access team adjusted their expansion plans.
-By July 2020, St. Mary’s County moved to virtual workshops.
+By July 2020, St. Mary’s County had moved to virtual workshops.

 “It became evident quickly that people wanted the information, and we were addressing a need,” said Dr. Hall.